DDublue/sandbox/modern-js/part-1/ch1/README.md

 # An Introduction

 Notes, links, etc. for part 1 section 1.
+All about JavaScript lore and nuances.

 ## 1.1 An Introduction to JavaScript